nickerso/cellml-spec-sphinx-test/source/import-element-item.rst

    2. an import units element (?).

-3. The imported CellML Infoset SHALL NOT be equivalent to this CellML Infoset.
-Any CellML Infoset imported, directly or indirectly, by the imported CellML Infoset SHALL NOT be equivalent to this CellML Infoset.
+3. The imported CellML infoset SHALL NOT be equivalent to this CellML infoset.
+Any CellML infoset imported, directly or indirectly, by the imported CellML infoset SHALL NOT be equivalent to this CellML infoset.